Q & A on Industrial Funding

 Does the Company have to be based in the UK?

-No, this is not a requirement of EPSRC.
-If the student is to spend some time with the company outside of the UK, however, then the additional travel/subsistence costs will need to be considered when planning the budget and the Company may need to cover these costs.
+We encourage working with companies within the UK due to the ease of travel and the student experience, however, this is not currently an EPSRC requirement.
+If a particularly valuable experience can be provided by an overseas company and this meets any regulations in force at the time, any additional travel/subsistence costs will need to be considered when planning the budget.
+Students must be available to take part in the regular cohort activities, even if based overseas for some period, and the Company would need to cover these costs.
 There may also be additional complexity around intellectual property and the studentship agreement, which again should be considered well in advance of a student being allocated to the project.

 Will we need an Export Control License?

-In a research context, export controls are most likely to apply to collaborative scientific or technical research with a potential military or security-related application.
-The Lead Supervisor will explore export controls at an early stage if they think your project falls into these categories.
-Where applicable, researchers need to apply for an Export Control Licence to transfer controlled goods, technology, software or knowledge outside of the UK.
+In a research context, export controls are most likely to apply to collaborative scientific or technical research where there is a potential for the research to have a military, security or weapons-related application.
+Semiconductor-related research often falls within this category so you should explore export controls at an early stage, particularly if the research will involve an international partner or element.
+Where export controls apply, an Export Licence will likely be required prior to the transfer of any controlled goods, technology, software or knowledge to a destination outside of the UK.

 How is the student selected for the project?